MrDruv/blog/content/posts/chapter3.md

 summary: A practical and human-centered summary of the core ideas from the opening chapters of *Grokking Simplicity* by Eric Normand.
 ---

+> _Facts about Events_

+---

 ## Distinguishing Actions,Calculations and Data

+In previous chapter we have seen catagories of Actions, Calculations and Data.Here we are going to learn how to identify these three catagories in real life and code.
 **Definition of Funtional Programming**

 _Facts about Events_ - Ofcourse there are plenty of definitions from different dictionary.But this suits perfect for Functional programming.